elifayg/ad302-fall2025/README.md

 2. A larger disk cannot be placed on top of a smaller one.
 3. Only the top disk of any peg may be moved.

+!!!
+It is not suggested to enter the value bigger than 15!

 ---

 ## 🐍 Python Version